remix-run/react-router/docs/getting-started/tutorial.md

 - `src/routes/invoices.jsx`
 - `src/routes/expenses.jsx`

-(The location of the files doesn't matter, but when you decide you'd like an automatic backend API, server rendering, code splitting bundler and more for this app, naming your files like this way makes it easy to port this app to our other project, [Remix](https://remix.run) 😉)
+(The location of the files doesn't matter, but when you decide you'd like an automatic backend API, server rendering, code splitting bundler and more for this app, naming your files like this way makes it easy to port this app to our other project, [Remix][remix] 😉)

 Now fill 'em up with some code: